 The previous alarm is just one of several related to variable initialization.
 Before we spend any of our time looking at each of these alarms, trying to determine whether they are true or false, it is a good idea to make the analyzer spend more of its time trying to determine the same thing.
-There are different settings that influence the compromise between precision and resource consumption.
-When dealing with bounded loops, the best approach consists in using an ACSL annotation, //@ loop unroll N, to direct Eva to analyze precisely the N first iterations of the loop before approximating the results.
+There are different settings that influence the trade-off between precision and resource consumption.